STAT545-UBC/STAT545-UBC-original-website/hw03_dplyr-and-more-ggplot2.md

 How is life expectancy changing over time on different continents?

 Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy – you decide – a mean or median or some other quantile or perhaps your current age.
-The determine how many countries on each continent have a life expectancy less than this benchmark, for each year.
+Then determine how many countries on each continent have a life expectancy less than this benchmark, for each year.

 Find countries with interesting stories.
 Open-ended and, therefore, hard.
 Promising but unsuccessful attempts are encouraged.
 This will generate interesting questions to follow up on in class.